 This course develops the techniques of voice production and the skills required for participation in a vocal jazz ensemble.
 A listening component forms an important part of this course.
+Students must be also registered in Choir.

 GRADE 10, 11 and 12 VOCAL JAZZ - VJ20SS, VJ30SS, VJ40SS